 have never gone door to door, or even out in public -- much less to the

 "back streets" to share their faith.
-And in this regard, it is
+Please also notice how

-this regard, many American Christians are more interested in giving handouts to Radio
+this regard, many American Christians are more interested in giving a few

 that Jehovah's Witnesses are preaching false doctrine.
 For example, although they often assert that Jesus